kyma-project/kyma/docs/serverless/08-05-set-external-docker-registry.md

   GCR
   </summary>

-To use Google Container Registry (GCR), create a Google service account that has a private key and the **Storage Admin** role permissions.
+To use GCR, create a Google service account that has a private key and the **Storage Admin** role permissions.
 Follow these steps:

 1. Run the `export {VARIABLE}={value}` command to set up the following environment variables, where: